RohanKhandagale/Grocery_store/README.md

-Grocery App
+🛒 Grocery App

-This Python project is a Grocery Store Management Web Application designed as a 3-tier application.
+A Python-based Grocery Store Management Web Application built as a 3-tier application using:

-🏗 Architecture (3-Tier)
-1. Front End

-HTML

-CSS

-JavaScript

-Bootstrap
+Frontend: HTML, CSS, JavaScript, Bootstrap

-2. Backend

-Python

-Flask
+Backend: Python, Flask

-3. Database

-MSSQL
+Database: MySQL

-📌 Description
+📘 Project Description

-The Grocery App allows users to manage products, units of measure, and orders.
-After initial deployment, user feedback was collected.
-The following exercises describe the enhancements and fixes required.

-🧪 Exercises (User Feedback to Address)
+The Grocery App provides basic product and order management features.
+After giving the app to users, the following feedback was received.
+Your task is to implement the enhancements listed below.

+🧪 Exercise Requirements
-Products Module
+🔧 Products Module

-Add an Edit button for products
+✅ 1.
+Add Edit Button

-On the products page, add an Edit button next to the existing Delete button.

-Editing should allow modifying existing product details.
+On the products page that lists all products, add an Edit button next to the existing Delete button to allow editing product details.

-Add new UOM (Unit of Measure)
+✅ 2.
+Add New UOM (Unit of Measure)

-Implement a new form to allow adding UOMs (e.g., Cubic Meter if the store starts selling wood).

-Requires changes in both:

-Backend (Python/Flask)
+Create a new form that allows adding additional Units of Measure.
+Example: Adding Cubic Meter when the store decides to sell wood.

+This requires modifying:

-Frontend (UI)
+Frontend (UI form)

+Backend (Python server routes)

-Orders Module
+🛒 Orders Module

-Add form validation
+✅ 3.
+Add Form Validation

-Currently, orders can be placed without validation.
+Currently, an order can be placed without any validation.

-Add validation for:
+You must add validation for:

 Empty customer name